Easy Keto Pizza Omelet

 “Why so intense?”
 I asked.

-He grinned: “French chefs say heavy whisking makes a better omelet.”
+He smiled: “French chefs say heavy whisking makes a better omelet.”

 He’s right.